-Another great City Markets held on Saturday till 3pm at Salamanca Place.
+Another great city market held on Saturday till 3 pm at Salamanca Place in Hobart.
 I love the contrast created by the historic buildings with the luxury boats moored at the adjacent Marina.
-At the market you can find original tasmanian hand-made arts and craft from woodwork to jewellery, ceramics and all kind of quirky accessories you may think of.
-It’s a very popular outodoor market for the locals, so if you plan to be in Hobart on a weekend get there early as it gets very busy!
+At the market, you can find original Tasmanian hand-made arts and craft from woodwork to jewellery, ceramics and all kind of quirky accessories you may think of.
+It’s a very popular outodoor market for the locals, so if you plan to visit Hobart on a weekend, get there early as it gets very busy.
 I have been at the Salamanca Markets once and remember the masses of people hanging out there.

 The Adelaide Central Markets

-this is daily indoor market located just off the city centre.
+This is a daily indoor market located just off Adelaide city centre.
 It’s a wonderful place for your daily shopping.
-You can buy local fresh food locally produced, from dairy products, to veggies, breads, meat and seafood.
-80 stall altoghether.
-Moreover you find an array of other minor stalls with retail products.
-My favourite product: the organic brown bread.
+You can buy local fresh food locally produced, from dairy products to veggies, pieces of bread, meat and seafood.
+80 stall altogether.
+Moreover, you find an array of other minor stalls with retail products.
+My favourite product: organic brown bread.

-One australian market for each city.
-There are obviously many more australian markets worth a visit in each town and city of Australia.
-In big cities like Sydney and Melbourne there are quite a few markets held locally.
-You can check out with the local tourist offices that might be able to provide you with a complete list of local australian markets.
+One Australian market for each city.
+There are obviously many more markets worth a visit in each town and city of Australia.
+In big cities like Sydney and Melbourne, there are quite a few markets held locally.
+You can check out with the local tourist offices that might be able to provide you with a complete list of local Australian markets.

 Have you visited Australian Markets when travelling in Australia?
 Tell us which ones you liked and why!